-7. Child on child sexual violence and sexual harassment
+7. Peer on Peer sexual violence and sexual harassment

-- 7.1 All staff should recognise that children can abuse their peers and follow this policy. - 7.2 Sexual violence and harassment can occur between two children of any age or sex.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - 7.3 The schools initial response to a report from a child is important.
-It is essential that all victims are reassured and that they are being taken seriously and that they will be supported and kept safe. - 7.4 Ultimately, any decisions are for the school to make on a case-by-case basis, with the DSL or deputy taking a lead role and using their professional judgement, supported by other agencies, such as MASH and the police as required. - 7.5 Reports of sexual violence and sexual harassment are likely to be complex and require difficult decisions to be made, often quickly and under pressure.
-Pre-planning and effective policies will provide schools with the foundation for a calm, considered and appropriate response to any reports. - 7.6 Following a report of sexual violence, the DSL (or deputy) should make an immediate risk and needs assessment, considering; - The victim - The alleged perpetrator - All the other children (if appropriate adult students and staff) - 7.7 The DSL will consider the following options for managing a report of sexual violence or sexual harassment; - Manage internally - Early Help - Referral to MASH - 7.8 If children require safeguarding and a referral to the MASH team is made the process for managing sexually harmful behaviour can be found in the interagency safeguarding procedures on the LSCB website.
-In brief, a multi-agency meeting should be convened by the MASH team following a referral and an action plan agreed. - 7.9 A school risk assessment will be put in place, which includes parents/carers and other professionals where they are involved, which will consider; - The wishes of the victim in terms of how they want to proceed - The nature of the alleged incident - The ages of the children involved - The developmental stages of the children involved - Any power imbalance between the children - Is the incident a one off or a sustained pattern of abuse? - Are there ongoing risks to the victim, other children, school or college staff?
+7.1 All staff should recognise that children can abuse their peers.
+All staff should be clear about their school policy and procedure about peer on peer abuse.

+7.2 Sexual violence and harassment can occur between two children of any age or sex.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

+7.3 The schools initial response to a report from a child is important.
+It is essential that all victims are reassured and that they are being taken seriously and that they will be supported and kept safe.

+7.4 Ultimately, any decisions are for the school to make on a case-by-case basis, with the DSL or deputy taking a lead role and using their professional judgement, supported by other agencies, such as MASH and the police as required.

+7.5 Reports of sexual violence and sexual harassment are likely to be complex and require difficult decisions to be made, often quickly and under pressure.
+Pre-planning and effective policies will provide schools with the foundation for a calm, considered and appropriate response to any reports.

+7.6 Following a report of sexual violence, the DSL (or deputy) should make an immediate risk and needs assessment, considering;

+- The victim

+- The alleged perpetrator

+- All the other children (if appropriate adult students and staff)

+7.7 Schools need to consider the following options for managing a report of sexual violence or sexual harassment;

+- Manage internally

+- Early Help

+- Referral to MASH

+7.8 If children require safeguarding and a referral to the MASH team is made the process for managing sexually harmful behaviour can be found in the interagency safeguarding procedures on the LSCB website.
+In brief, a multi-agency meeting should be convened by the MASH team following a referral and an action plan agreed.

+7.9 A school risk assessment will be put in place, preferably by way of a meeting, which includes parents/carers and other professionals where they are involved, which will consider;

+- The wishes of the victim in terms of how they want to proceed - The nature of the alleged incident - The ages of the children involved - The developmental stages of the children involved - Any power imbalance between the children - Is the incident a one off or a sustained pattern of abuse?

-- Contextual safeguarding
+- Are there ongoing risks to the victim, other children, school or college staff? - Contextual safeguarding

-- 7.10 All staff should be aware of that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but may not be limited to:
+7.10 All staff should be aware of that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but may not be limited to;

-- Bullying (including cyber bullying)

-- Physical abuse such as hitting, kicking shaking, biting, hair pulling, or otherwise causing physical harm

-- Sexual violence and sexual harassment

-- Sexting (also known as youth produced sexual imagery)

-; and

-- Initiation/hazing type violent rituals
+- Bullying (including cyber bullying) - Physical abuse such as hitting, kicking shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual Harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting (also known as youth produced sexual imagery); and - Initiation/hazing type violent rituals